 The fluorescence can originate from molecules which occur naturally in the sample, or from dye molecules which are introduced during sample preparation.
 The image contrast can arise from varying concentrations on the fluorescent molecules, or from influences on these molecules which e.g. modify their fluorescent lifetime (see below).

 In the simplest form of fluorescence microscopy, the laser is operated continuously, and its wavelength is chosen to be in an absorbing spectral region of the fluorescent molecules, which can therefore be excited with single-photon absorption.
 However, that technique has been more and more replaced with multiphoton microscopy, as explained in the following section.

 An important variant of fluorescence microscopy utilizes multiphoton excitation of the fluorescence.
 Here, femtosecond pulses from a mode-locked laser are used, where the laser wavelength is not in a region of linear absorption, but multiphoton absorption (typically two-photon or three-photon absorption) occurs due to the high peak intensities.
-The laser wavelength is then often in the near-infrared region.
+The laser wavelength is then usually in the near-infrared region.
 Multiphoton fluorescence microscopy requires a more expensive laser system, but its advantages are manifold and substantial: